BurlierEarth7/NAIT-CPSC1517-Practice-Work/Linking Tests/INSTRUCTIONS.md

 2. Refresh your tests to make them show up by pressing the refresh button at the top of the `Testing` tab, or press `Ctrl + ;, Ctrl + R`
 3. Run your tests with the run tests button at the top of the `Testing` tab, or press `Ctrl + ;, A` (You can debug them with the debug button or `Ctrl + ;, Ctrl + A`)

+## Common Errors

+### Circular Dependencies

+A circular dependency is when one or more files have each other as project references.

+This can be solved by removing the unnecessary project dependencies (e.g. your non-test project having a dependency on your unit tests)